More important than warm or cold, the quality of your indoor air affects the health of every person using that space.

 We all notice when we’re too hot or cold indoors at work or at home and adjust the thermostat if necessary.
 What we don’t notice is whether there is enough oxygen or whether the humidity is high or low.
 A dull headache and drowsiness may not be due to stress and lack of sleep.
 It may be what you are, or aren’t, breathing.

-The EPA is concerned, “Most Americans spend up to 90% of their time indoors and many spend most of their working hours in an office environment.
+The EPA is concernedLink opens in a new tab, “Most Americans spend up to 90% of their time indoors and many spend most of their working hours in an office environment.
 Studies show that indoor environments sometimes can have levels of pollutants that are actually higher than levels found outside.”

 HVAC systems, commercial or residential, are able to monitor and correct all of the possible indoor air quality concerns - when properly maintained and adjusted.
 Also, seemingly unrelated changes to your indoor environment may affect your air quality.
 New equipment, additional personnel or building upgrades can and do change the air you’re breathing unless your HVAC system is able to automatically respond.

 OSHA definesLink opens in a new tab the following three indoor air quality categories:

 Excessive concentrations of bacteria, viruses, fungi (including molds), dust mite allergen, animal dander, and pollen may result from inadequate maintenance and housekeeping, water spills, inadequate humidity control, condensation, or may be brought into the building by occupants, infiltration, or ventilation air.

 Proper humidity control and levels are effective in alleviating the majority of these concerns.